aws-neuron/aws-neuron-sdk/src/examples/pytorch/bert_tutorial/tutorial_pretrained_bert.rst

  If you already have Inf1 environment ready, you can skip to :ref:`resnet50 Running the tutorial`.

 * :ref:`resnet50 Running the tutorial` - The tutorial is available as a Jupyter notebook.
 You have the option to run the tutorial as a Jupyter notebook or run the tutorial on the EC2 instance terminal as a script.
 This section will guide you into the two options.
-* :ref:`resnet50-cleanup-instances` - After running the tutorial, make sure to cleanup instance/s used for this tutorial.
+* :ref:`resnet50 cleanup instances` - After running the tutorial, make sure to cleanup instance/s used for this tutorial.

 .. _resnet50 Environment Setup: